 Collection of Polly and Mark Addison

-Among the early supporters of the newly-formed department were Polly and Mark Addison, who joined other enthusiasts to found the Alliance for Contemporary Art (now named DAM Contemporaries) in 1978, a group whose fundraising activities have helped the department underwrite many important purchases and programs.
+Among the early supporters of the newly formed department were Polly and Mark Addison, who joined other enthusiasts to found the Alliance for Contemporary Art (now named DAM Contemporaries) in 1978, a group whose fundraising activities have helped the department underwrite many important purchases and programs.
 In the early 2000s, the Denver Art Museum’s acquisition efforts were enhanced when the Addisons initiated an active gift-giving program.
 Colorado residents and long-time museum supporters, the Addisons are passionate, intelligent collectors of contemporary art in all media who generously share their finds—from time-based work and sculpture to installation art and photography—with the museum.
-Audience favorites such as Jim Green’s Singing Sinks (located on level one of the North Building) and Charles Sandison’s Chamber (conceived of and installed for the exhibitions Embrace! and Blink!
+Audience favorites such as Jim Green’s Singing Sinks and Charles Sandison’s Chamber (conceived of and installed for the exhibitions Embrace! and Blink!
 Light, Sound and the Moving Image) are among the many important works the Addisons’ support has brought to the museum.

 Collection of Vicki and Kent Logan

 The Herbert Bayer Collection and Archive contains over 8,000 works of art and design, along with extensive documentary material.
 This internationally important repository is dedicated to the legacy of the Austrian-born Bauhaus master who lived in Colorado for 28 years.
 The core of this collection and archive came through the artist’s bequest, and scholars visit from around the world to engage in research here.

 The Bayer Collection and Archive is closed because of the museum’s Martin Building renovation project.
 We regret that we are unable to access this collection at this time.